-These seven working groups will be responsible for identifying the initiatives that NSW focuses on to improve patient and staff experience over the next 3-5 years.
-This EOI provides essential information about the role and how to apply for it.
+The seven Enabler Working Groups will be responsible for identifying the initiatives that NSW Health focuses on to improve patient, family, carer and caregiver experience over the next 3-5 years.

 What do I need to know?